ConductionNL/bisc-frontend/client/docs/UTRECHT_API_DOCS.md

 **Example payload**

 As long as the postal codes are added to the parent language house, those postal codes can be assigned to teams (max 1).
 Postal codes that are claimed by other teams, should not be selectable.
-To determine this, you can use the `team` field on the nested `langougeHouse_postalCodes` objects on GET language house.
+To determine this, you can use the `team` field on the nested `languageHouse_postalCodes` objects on GET language house.

 ```json
     {